sanskrit/raw_etexts_english/blogs/manasataramgini/2006-12-12_the-master-of-vilistenga.md

 +++
-title = "The master ofxa0viliste~NgA"
+title = "The master of viliste~NgA"

 +++
 One who is in the grip of the vidyA-s of the dreaded dhUmAvatI and